Carers Annual Networking session - note revised date

 *Pneumovax is a vaccination against various strains of pneumonia.
 This is generally required only ONCE in a lifetime unless a patient is immunosuppressed.

-Doctor changes this Summer at The Bell
+Doctor changes at The Bell

 We are delighted to announce that Dr Matt Norman joins The Bell Surgery as a GP with effect from 2nd August 2017.
 Dr Norman qualified from Manchester Medical School in 2010 then worked in hospitals across the Oxford Deanery.
 On moving to Australia in 2012 he worked in a Disabled Veterans Hospital in Queensland, before returning to the UK and to General Practice.